AlessandroMinali/rye/views/extra.md

       end
     }

  `p` was passed to the lambda earlier as `'foo'`.
-If a match is found`$1` and `$2` will be assigned as the first and second matching string group from the regex respectively. `$'` will be anything left over.
+If a match is found`$1` and `$2` will be assigned as the first and second matching string groups from the regex respectively. `$'` will be anything left over.
 The successful match is returned as the output of the conditional.
 This is mapped back to the `arg` array, passed to `yield` and the block is now evaluated:

     info("foo", self)
     on path('bar') do